p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ![](Images/mjv2-9-new.png)

-1. Run the following command and then open the output from the following command in a browser:
+1. Run the following command to get the Gateway URL.

    ```shell
    echo "https://${GATEWAY_URL}"
    ```
    ![](Images/mjv2-10.png)

-1. Copy the gateway URL and paste it into a new browser, and then you should see the ACME Fitness Store application.
+1. Copy the Gateway URL and paste it in a new browser, and then you should see the ACME FITNESS Store application.
 Now that all the required apps are deployed, you should be able to open the home page and access it through the entire app.
 Explore the application, but notice that not everything is functioning yet.
 Continue to Lab 2 to configure Single Sign-On to enable the rest of the functionality (features like logging in, adding items to the cart, or placing an order).

    ![](Images/mjv2-11.png)